PMX120202/XAI4/README.md

-# XAI4
+# Project
 ### Folder
+- In folder TF_Metr_la, using METR-LA dataset
-- In folder Traffic Forecasting, using beatsODE2_1
+- In folder TF_Pems_bay, using PEMS-BAY dataset
 - In folfer XAI, main is used for Graphwavenet, main2 is used for BeatsODE